 Diffusion tubes are supplied and analysed by Glasgow Scientific Services which is operated by Glasgow City Council.
-The diffusion tube bias adjustment value of 0.86 was obtained from the LAQM Support website at http://laqm.defra.gov.uk/bias-adjustment-factors/national-bias.html and was applied to all diffusion tubes.
+The diffusion tube bias adjustment value of 0.96 was obtained from the LAQM Support website at http://laqm.defra.gov.uk/bias-adjustment-factors/national-bias.html and was applied to all diffusion tubes.

-GSS Scored the following results for 2019 in the laboratory summary performance for AIR NO2 PT: Jan/Feb 100%, April/May 100%.
-Jul/Aug 100% and Sept/Nov 50%
+GSS Scored the following results for 2020 in the laboratory summary performance for AIR NO2 PT: Jan/Feb 100%, May/June and July/August have no results as round was cancelled due to pandemic.
+Sept/Oct 100%.

-PM Monitoring Adjustment
+PM{2.5} Monitoring Adjustment